 I am a print student and always seem to find such interesting and unique prints on your blog.
 I just wondered any links/ websites you could recommend me?

-There aren’t any websites as such but I just come across print designers as and when…perhaps look at university sites which have fashion print courses and look at their roster of graduates? **UPDATE** I highly recommend for print inspiration.
-I also love looking at I for general creativity unearthing.
+There aren’t any websites as such but I just come across print designers as and when…perhaps look at university sites which have fashion print courses and look at their roster of graduates? **UPDATE** I highly recommend Patternity for print inspiration.
+I also love looking at Its Nice That for general creativity unearthing.

 Where do you get your money?
 Do people pay to advertise on your blog?
 Also how can I get people/stores to send me free stuff?